UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 Most of this is hidden from you when writing in Idyll!
 But it helps to understand the underlying mechanisms.

-We will be using D3.js and Idyll for the Final Project to share interactive visualizations connected in a narrative.
+D3.js and Idyll are another set of tools that can be used for the Final Project to share interactive visualizations connected in a narrative.

 notes:
 what are the limits to data size in Idyll and the web browser?